The SPA Rules

 Entrants who are under 18 years must have the approval of a parent or guardian over 18 years and may be asked to submit evidence of that approval.

 Artists may choose to enter in either or both of the fine art and the photography competitions.
-Each artist may enter no more than six entries in each of the competitions (fine art and photography).
+Each artist may enter as many times as they wish in each of the competitions (fine art and photography).

 Current or former members of the Scottish Arts Club are not eligible for the offer of one year free membership from the Scottish Arts Club and neither are youth award winners under 18 years.